Dayun123/movies-rest-api/README.md

 The key will be stored in the root folder of the project at `rootApi.key` as well, in case you forget to copy down the console output of the command above.

-If you need to destroy all the db data for some reason, a convience script has been provided to do so:
+If you need to destroy all the db data for some reason, a convenience script has been provided to do so:

 ```bash
 $ npm run flush-db